Skip to content

 Figure 7-31 Right-left rotation

-The four kinds of imbalances shown in Figure 7-32 correspond to the cases described above, respectively requiring right rotation, left-right rotation, right-left rotation, and left rotation.
+The four imbalances shown in Figure 7-32 correspond one-to-one with the above cases, requiring right rotation, left rotation then right rotation, right rotation then left rotation, and left rotation operations respectively.

 The four rotation cases of AVL tree